MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 4. Enter **Doe** for **Last Name**.

-5. Enter *your prefix ex. mollyc* in the **Account** field, click on the lookup icon and select the account you created in Task 1.
+5. Enter *your prefix ex. mollyc* in the **Account Name** field, click on the lookup icon and select the account you created in Task 1.

 6. Click **Save & Close**.